jfb1121/planetly/README.md

 <!-- EXAMPLES -->
 ## EXAMPLES

-please refer to the docs hosted at localhost:5000/api/v1/docs/
+please refer to the docs hosted at localhost:5000/api/v1/docs/ (make sure that you have docker-compose up running )
 * 3.a:
   * Request:
     * curl